Supper's Ready

 "Supper's Ready" is a song by English progressive rock band Genesis, recorded for their 1972 studio album Foxtrot.
 At nearly 23 minutes in length, it is the band's longest recorded song.
 (Note: Genesis keyboardist Tony Banks has claimed that "The Movement", a Genesis song that was never recorded, at times ran approximately 30 minutes long.)
-A common misconception is that it occupies an entire side of Foxtrot; in actuality, the guitar piece which opens the side is a separate work titled "Horizons".
-However, "Supper's Ready" does occupy an entire side of the live album Seconds Out.
 Frontman Peter Gabriel wrote the lyrics, which mainly describe a personal journey of scenes from the Book of Revelation and good versus evil, with several real life experiences providing further inspiration.

 The song took form in the summer of 1972, when Genesis dedicated time to write new songs after touring Nursery Cryme.
 After the opening acoustic sections were arranged, it was considered a companion piece to "The Musical Box" until Gabriel pitched the tune "Willow Farm", which took the song into a different direction.
 Genesis extended the piece further, culminating in the final two sections, "Apocalypse in 9/8" and "As Sure as Eggs is Eggs (Aching Men's Feet)", which the band felt was some of their strongest recorded material.

+A common misconception is that the track occupies an entire side of Foxtrot.
+In fact, "Horizons", a short guitar piece by Steve Hackett, opens the side, but "Supper's Ready" does occupy an entire side of the live album Seconds Out.

-"Supper's Ready" became a centrepiece of Genesis live shows from 1972 to 1974, and a showcase for Gabriel's on-stage storytelling and costumes to act out the various parts.
-Following Gabriel's departure from the band, Genesis performed the song live in 1976, 1977, and 1982 with Phil Collins on lead vocals.
+"Supper's Ready" became a centrepiece of Genesis live shows from 1972 to 1974, and a showcase for Gabriel's on-stage storytelling and costumes, acting out the various sections.
+Following Gabriel's departure from the band, Genesis performed the song live in 1976, 1977, and 1982, with Phil Collins on lead vocals.